 Tufted ducks are superb divers, going as deep as 50 feet below the water's surface as they forage.
 They can be quite gregarious after the breeding season, and gather in very large flocks that may be mixed with other diving ducks, particularly scaups and ring-necked ducks.
 When startled, they will take off from the water quickly, running briefly along the surface to get enough speed for an explosive liftoff.

 Tufted ducks are monogamous and engage in brief courtship displays that include head bobbing and synchronized bill dipping.
 The female builds a shallow scrape or low platform nest of grasses, lining it with down.
 The nest is usually positioned under a bush or dense grass for camouflage.
+These ducks regularly hybridize with similar species, including greater scaups, lesser scaups, and ring-necked ducks.
+Less frequent hybridization has also been recorded with common pochards and mallards.

 The eggs are oval-shaped and range from light yellow to pale brown or greenish, and there are 7-12 eggs in each brood.
 The female incubates the eggs for 25-29 days.
 After the chicks hatch, they can leave the nest quickly and will begin diving to forage within 48 hours.
 Both parents guide and protect the ducklings, which will take their first flight at 50-55 days old.
 Juvenile tufted ducks stay with their parents for up to 110 days as they mature.

 These ducks are widespread and numerous.
 In some areas their range is expanding because of sand and gravel quarries that create additional reservoirs that serve as ideal habitat.
 These ducks are susceptible to oil and other chemical pollution, however, and they can be dramatically impacted by avian influenza.
-In some countries, most notably Denmark, Italy and Iran, tufted ducks are managed as a game species for regulated hunting.
+In some countries, most notably Denmark, Italy, and Iran, tufted ducks are managed as a game species for regulated hunting.